gabstv/go-soap/README.md

 	msg.Bar.Val = 100
 	msg.Bar.Baz = "foobarbaz"

-	// soap.Marshal creates a *soap.Envelope that is ready to submit v, err := soap.Marshal(msg)
+	// soap.Marshal creates a *soap.Envelope that is ready to be submitted. v, err := soap.Marshal(msg)
 	if err != nil {
 		panic(err)